zettpe/tt-ihp26a-mini-psg/docs/info.md

 ## External hardware

-- a Tiny Tapeout demo board, or another board that provides power and the project clock
+- a Tiny Tapeout demo board or another board that provides power and the project clock
 - an SPI master connected to `SPI_CS_N`, `SPI_MOSI` and `SPI_SCK`
-- for audio, use the TT Audio Pmod, or use a simple low-pass RC filter followed by an amplifier and speakers or headphones
+- for audio use the TT Audio Pmod or use a simple low pass RC filter followed by an amplifier and speakers or headphones